SamLee-dedeboy/OS251/cartridge_empty/readme.md

  - `void setRefreshRate(uint8_t rate)`
     - Changes the refresh rate of the screen.
-    - ⚠️A bug appears when setting the refrsh value to oher than default 0, cannot move sprites
+    - ⚠️A bug appears when setting the refresh value to other than default 0, cannot move sprites

 ### Backgrounds
  - `int setBackgroundPalette(uint8_t palette_num, uint32_t entry_num, uint32_t ARGB)`